It Could Be You (Australian game show)

 The series was still popular when it ended, with Hanlon hosting a new show called The Tommy Hanlon Show.

-It was revived in 1969 with Tim Evans as host, with an additional revival in the 1980s.
+It was revived in 1969 with Tim Evans as host, with an additional revival in the 1980s co-hosted by Barry Crocker and Tony Porter.

 Episode status

 During the 1960s game shows were often wiped, not just in Australia but also in several other countries.
 Despite this, several episodes of the series (both the original and the Evans-hosted revival) are held by the National Film and Sound Archive.